sc2-sys/deploy/docs/image_pull.md

 the image with `dm-verity`, and validate the `dm-verity` device as part of attestation.

+We choose to mount individual layers separately (rather than whole images), but we should measure that the former is actually better than the latter.

 We could mount encrypted images from the host to the guest, but we would be losing on the de-duplication opportunities in the host.